 Version 1.0 of DFDL is a language capable of expressing a wide range of binary and text-based data formats.

-DFDL can describe binary data as found in the data structures of COBOL, C, PL1, Fortran, etc. It can describe repeating sub-arrays where the length of an array is stored in another location of the structure.
+DFDL can describe binary data as found in the data structures of COBOL, C, PL1, Fortran, etc., as well as standard binary data in formats like ISO8583 [ISO8583].
+DFDL can describe repeating sub-arrays where the length of an array is stored in another location of the structure.

-DFDL can describe a wide variety of textual data formats such as HL7, X12, and SWIFT.
+DFDL can describe a wide variety of textual data formats such as HL7, X12, CSV, HL7, and SWIFT MT [DFDLSchemas].
 Textual data formats often use syntax delimiters, such as initiators, separators and terminators to delimit fields.

 DFDL has certain composition properties.
 I.e., two formats can be nested or concatenated and the combination results in a working format.